emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 Use appropriate secret based on config file in Radius server.
 The secret is configured on `clients.conf` in the Radius server.

-In this case, since the plugin will try to do Radius auth, the client IP address should be the IP address where the Elasticsearch is deployed.
+In this case, since the plugin will try to do Radius auth, the client IP address should be the IP address where the Data Node is deployed.

 Every user by default at present gets the admin role